-Letting go of anger and bitterness (cause the only person who's suffering is you!)Mindful Practices
+Letting go of anger and bitterness (cause the only person who's suffering is you!)20 April 2016 - behind-the-scenes

 At The Mindful Company, we're far from perfect and we go through our own challenges and hurts.
 We were recently duped of a sum of money by an individual who promised a plethora of things but never delivered.
 We felt betrayed, hurt, bitter, angry, and downright disappointed at ourselves for having trusted this person.
 Sound familiar?